-In the heart of the Sierra de Francia Mountains (Salamanca province), you will find Miranda del Castañar.
-Its old town has been declared Property of Cultural Interest.
-Miranda del Castañar is a medieval town, made up of masonry and wooden buildings, typical of the mountains in Salamanca, and stonework houses bearing coats of arms.
+In the heart of the Sierra de Francia, in Salamanca, stands Miranda del Castañar.
+Its historic quarter has been declared a Property of Cultural Interest.
+The urban landscape of Miranda del Castañar is an ensemble of streets and buildings with a medieval air, made up of popular masonry and wooden constructions, typical of the Sierra de Salamanca, and crested noble houses in ashlar stone.

-Wander through the streets and you will travel back to a time when Jews and Moors inhabited the village.
-As well as noble buildings and traditional houses, the town has other interesting monuments.
-Starting by the old walls that surround it and the four gates that lead to the historic quarter: San Ginés, La Villa, Nuestra Señora and El Postigo.
-The castle, built in the 15th century, and its surroundings are especially interesting, as well as the Plaza de Armas.
-Other places worth mentioning are the Campanas Tower, built in the 17th century, in the church square; and the corn exchange building, the current Town Hall, built in 1585.
-Miranda del Castañar also preserves two of its five shrines: Humilladero, and outside the walls, Virgen de la Cuesta.
+Touring the town is a journey to the past, when Jews and Moriscos lived in its streets.
+In addition to noble buildings and traditional dwellings, the town has other intriguing monuments.
+First on the list is the old wall that surrounds the city, with its four gates that give access to the historic area: the gates of San Ginés, la Villa, Nuestra Señora and Postigo.
+Particularly noteworthy is the area around the castle, which dates back to the 15th century, as well as the Plaza de Armas.
+Also worth mentioning are the Torre de las Campanas, a bell tower dating from the 17th century, located in the Plaza de la Iglesia; and the Alhóndiga building, the current seat of the Town Hall, which was built in 1585.
+Miranda del Castañar also preserves two of the five hermitages it once had: The Hermitage of El Humilladero and, outside the walled enclosures, the Hermitage of La Virgen de la Cuesta.